LQss11/swarm-gen/README.md

 Swarm gen is obviously a docker swarm generator which eases the swarm creation for further tests along with the possibility of implementing services for monitoring and more.

 ### Quick start
-In order to create multiple containers for test
+In order to create multiple containers for the test
 ```sh
 docker-compose -p swarm up  --scale slave=3 --build
 ```
-## Manage swarm
+## Manage a swarm
-First you will need to get inside the master node created as a docker container run:
+First, you will need to get inside the controller node created as a docker container run:
 ```sh
 docker exec -it swarm-master-1 bash
 ```
-then you can run these scripts to create swarm:
+then you can run these scripts to create a swarm:
 ```sh
 /src/manage-swarm.sh
 ```
-this script is interactve meaning that will have the ability to pass one of the ip addresses listed and user + password keeping in mind that default user and pass created for those are `admin:admin`
+this script is interactive meaning that will have the ability to pass one of the IP addresses listed and user + password keeping in mind that the default user and pass created for those are `admin:admin`

-Once done you can later join other nodes by running the same script again or you can join all nodes at a time
+Once done you can later join other nodes by rerunning the same script or you can join all nodes at a time
 ```sh
 /src/join_all.sh
 ```